secretflow/scql/docs/reference/engine-config.rst

 SCQL System Config
 ==================

 This configuration manual is designed to help users understand the various configuration options available for the SCQL system.
-It can be divided into three parts: SCDB configuration options (for Centralized mode), BrokerServer configuration options (for P2P mode) and SCQLEngine configuration options (for both modes).
+It can be divided into three parts: SCDB configuration options (for Centralized mode), SCQLBroker configuration options (for P2P mode) and SCQLEngine configuration options (for both modes).

 .. _scdb_config_options: